-(left to right) Helene Langevin, Hugh Macpherson, Robert Davis, Ryan Milley, Richard Harris, Misha Cohen (previous board member), Richard Hammerschlag, Rosa Schnyer, Vitaly Napadow, Peter Wayne, Lixing Lao.
-Not pictured: Jiang-Ti Kong, Jongbae Park, Elisabet Stener-Victorin
+(left to right) Helene Langevin, Hugh Macpherson, Robert Davis, Ryan Milley, Richard Harris, Misha Cohen (previous Board member), Richard Hammerschlag (Advisory Board member), Rosa Schnyer, Vitaly Napadow, Peter Wayne, Lixing Lao (Advisory Board member).
+Not pictured: Jiang-Ti Kong, Remy Coeytaux, Elisabet Stener-Victorin, Claudia Witt

 The SAR Board

 SAR’s Board is comprised of both clinicians and research scientists – each well-respected experts in their field of practice.
 These dedicated leaders devote their time and resources to keep a pulse on what’s happening in the field of acupuncture research, with an over-arching goal of identifying gaps between research and practice, opening dialogue about issues that affect the global Oriental medicine community, and hosting public conferences, Think Tanks, and symposia that foster communication between all of the different stakeholders to Oriental medicine research.

 Hugh MacPherson, PhD, LAc

 Ryan Milley, MAcOM, LAc

 Rosa Schnyer, DAOM, LAc